Wound Care Clinic

 Is Atrium Medical Center a Skilled Nursing Facility (SNF)?

-No, Atrium Medical Center is a specialty hospital licensed by the State of Texas.
+No, Atrium Medical Center is a long term acute care hospital licensed by the State of Texas.
+Our primary focus is to provide a higher level of acute medical care and supplemental rehabilitation services.

 Can my family see the facility before making a decision?